Birthday: February 13, 1974

 In 2006, he released his solo album ‘Rudebox’ that earned a double platinum status.

-He collaborated again with Guy Chambers for his next album ‘Reality Killed the Video Star’, which released in 2009.
-The same year, he worked with his former band ‘Take That’ which kindled the rumors regarding his reunion with the band.
+He collaborated again with Guy Chambers for his next album ‘Reality Killed the Video Star,’ which released in 2009.
+The same year, he also worked with his former band ‘Take That,’ which kindled rumors regarding his reunion with the band.

-His most recent album, ‘Take The Crown’, released in 2012 and the single, ‘Candy’ became a best-seller.
+His next album ‘Take The Crown’ released in 2012, and the single ‘Candy’ became a best-seller.

-The single ‘Angels’ from the album ‘Life Thru a Lens’, created history in the UK music world as the ‘Best Single of All Time’ and earned a double platinum, with a worldwide sale of two million copies.
+The single ‘Angels’ from the album ‘Life Thru a Lens’ created history in the UK music world.
+It became the ‘Best Single of All Time’ and earned double platinum with a worldwide sale of two million copies.

 Awards & Achievements

-In 2004, in recognition of his musical prowess, he was voted as the ‘Greatest Artist of the 1990s.
+In 2004, in recognition of his musical prowess, he was voted the ‘Greatest Artist of the 1990s.’